GannaBod/master/README.md

 The code requires python 3.7.

 To run the code as described in the thesis:
-1. install dependencies with
+1. install dependencies with command
-*pip install -r requirements.txt* command
+`pip install -r requirements.txt`

 2. download the full data in the folder "/data"
 3. run main.py file